Basic Fact Help

-- Name/date/score - By enabling this option, each fact sheet will automatically have a page header which
+Name/date/score - By enabling this option, each fact sheet will automatically have a page header

-will include a space for name, date, and score.
-The header is not included on answer
+which will include a space for name, date, and score.
+This header is not included on answer sheets.

-- Number problems 1 to ... - By selecting this option, all fact sheet problems will be numbered from 1 to the
+Number problems 1... - By selecting this option, all conversion problems will be numbered from

 or one, enable this option.

 Create numbers with two decimals - Although not frequently used, if you would like your problem facts to have up